 Our Christian ethos is a key influencer in the positive relationships we hold dear in our school community.
 We celebrate our unique ethos and seek to encourage every child to recognise they are loved and valued by us and God.
 The links with our local church, St Michael's and All Angels, are valued and we aim to contribute to both church and community.
 We feel strongly that:

-‘Church schools have a reputation for securing transformational outcomes for young people by combining academic rigour with a rounded approach to personal development, rooted in the worship and other shared practices that characterize the life of their community.’
+‘Church schools have a reputation for securing transformational outcomes for young people by combining academic rigour with a rounded approach to personal development, rooted in the worship and other shared practices that characterise the life of their community.’
 Quote taken from the Church of England’s vision for education: ‘Deeply Christian, serving the common good’

 School Definition of Spirituality